Yahoo shares rise as board meets and considers sale of Web business

 "Realizing value is far from assured, however," Pivotal analyst Brian Wieser wrote in a note.
 "The big question is whether anyone would actually show up with a meaningful bid."

-Interested bidders could range from private equity companies attracted to Yahoo's still-huge base of customers to technology companies eager for Yahoo's mobile and web content, following the model of Verizon Communications Inc (VZ.N) buying AOL.
+Interested bidders could range from private equity companies aiming to refocus Yahoo to technology companies eager for Yahoo's mobile and web content, following the model of Verizon Communications Inc (VZ.N) buying AOL.

 The Wall Street Journal said potential bidders could include Verizon and IAC/InterActiveCorp IACI.O.
 A source familiar with Verizon's thinking said currently there were no talks between the companies.
 IAC did not immediately respond to a request for comment.